-Best Beaches in Kauai for Kids
+Best Beaches in Kauai for Families

-- Hanalei Bay: As the largest bay on the north shore, Hanalei Bay, is located at what may be the most picturesque location.
+- Hanalei Bay: As the largest bay on the north shore, Hanalei Bay, is located in what may be the most picturesque location.
 The summer months are perfect for surf lessons and boogie-boarding for school-aged kids.

-- Lydgate Beach: A favorite beach among families, Lydgate has two ocean enclosed pools with lifeguards on duty.
+- Lydgate Beach: A favorite beach among families, Lydgate has two ocean-enclosed pools with lifeguards on duty.
 Ideal for families or first-time snorkelers.
 Aside from designated safe swimming areas, there is good parking and clean facilities.

-Things to do in Kauai for Kids
+Things to do in Kauai for Families

 When it comes to this Kauai, families will find the island more suitable for older children.
 For children under 5, there are limited activities available to them.